piacoin/piacoin/README.md

 ![PiaCoin Logo](https://piacoin.com/wp-content/uploads/2024/05/piacoin-white.png)

-PiaCoin is an BEP-20 token built on the Ethereum blockchain.
+Piacoin is an BEP-20 token built on the Ethereum blockchain.

 ## Description

-PiaCoin aims to provide a decentralized and secure means of transferring value on the Ethereum network.
+Piacoin aims to provide a decentralized and secure means of transferring value on the Ethereum network.
 It follows the BEP-20 standard, making it compatible with a wide range of wallets and exchanges.

 ## Installation

-To interact with PiaCoin, you will need an Ethereum wallet that supports BEP-20 tokens.
+To interact with Piacoin, you will need an Ethereum wallet that supports BEP-20 tokens.
 You can also use Ethereum development tools such as Remix or Truffle for smart contract deployment and testing.

 ## Usage